 In other words, you want to totally change careers.

-Whether you are switching fields entirely or just changing careers in your field, you have a practical option for making yourself indispensable in the workforce: choosing to obtain a graduate degree.
+Whether you are switching fields entirely or just changing career positions in your field, you have a practical option for making yourself indispensable in the workforce: changing careers with a master's degree.

 Returning to the classroom after being out of school for a few years may sound like the last thing you need to add to your busy life, but going back to school could be the best first step in making a career change.